samsrf/samsrf/ReadMe.md

 performs well for standard 2D pRF models but YMMV.
 By default we still use the Nelder-Mead algorithm & you can conduct the exact same analyses as in version 7.

+SamSrf 8 was tested on Matlab R2020a & higher.
+The Nelder-Mead algorithm requires Matlab's Optimization toolbox.
+The Hooke-Jeeves algorithm is implemented in SamSrf.
+SamSrf strongly relies on parallel computing for a number of time-intensive analyses,
+so if you have Matlab's Parallel Computing Toolbox installed & you have a
+multi-core computer or cluster it should run faster.
+Many stages of the analysis
+are now geared towards parallel computing & may be quite slow without it.

 ------

-As of Version 7.0 we completely overhauled of the toolbox.
+As of Version 7 we completely overhauled of the toolbox.
 The GUI from SamSrf <=5 has been abolished.
 Instead there are now example scripts for various pRF models in SamSrf/Models.